Ca2le/foodroll/README.md

-A smart app that helps the average consumer to plan their food purchases on a daily basis 🥕.
+A smart app that helps the average consumer to plan their food purchases on a daily basis 🥕.g